Marketing through social media is a necessary evil

 The final word- direct sales versus awareness

-The truth of the matter is with any consumer, they usually touch base with your marketing anywhere from 4 to 6 times across various media and marketing forms before making a purchase.
-Now with the internet and so on, customers are going to do their own research and educate themselves on your product and your competitors in their own time.
-Part of that “Hmmm, let me check under this brand’s hood” will involve social media for the majority of people.
+With the internet, customers are going to do their own research and educate themselves on your product and your competitors at their own pace.
+Part of research will involve looking at your social media for the majority of people.
 Not being there for at least some of those 4 or 6 touch points puts you at a distinct disadvantage.
-Make your business EASY to find and the process of acquiring customers becomes easier, too.
+Make your business easy to find and the process of acquiring customers becomes easier, too.

-But most of all, with social media you have a better shot of crafting interactions that are personal and positive.
+But most of all by marketing with social media you have a better shot of crafting interactions that are personal and positive.
 Who wouldn’t want that?